liquinlab/elm-smile/docs/experimentdesign.md

 Smile comes with several [built-in views](/views#built-in-views) for common phases of an experiment.
-This includes things like obtaining informed consent, presenting instructions, CAPTCHAs and presenting a thank you page.
+This includes things like obtaining informed consent, presenting instructions, CAPTCHAs, and presenting a thank you page.
 We describe these default built-in views and provide an overview of how to customize them for your own experiment.